the-alireza/university-admin-panel/README.md

 A default administrator with access level 3 has been defined, who can log in to the panel using the username `me` and password `123`.

+Any new administrator who signs up by themselves through the panel will have an access level of 1.

 ## Features

 - Register new Admins